Mount Louisa

 Educational attainment in Mount Louisa aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.1%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 15.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.3%).
+Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.3%).
 Vocational credentials are prominent, with 41.3% of residents aged 15+ holding them - advanced diplomas account for 9.9% and certificates for 31.4%.

 Frequently Asked Questions - Education